investlab/RAT-Python/README.md

 [?] basicRAT> help

-client <id>         - Connect to a client. clients             - List connected clients. execute <command>   - Execute a command on the target. goodbye             - Exit the server and keep all client connections alive. help                - Show this help menu. kill                - Kill the client connection. persistence         - Apply persistence mechanism. quit                - Exit the server and destroy all client connections. rekey               - Regenerate crypto key. scan <ip>           - Scan top 25 TCP ports on a single host.
+cat <file>          - Output a file to the screen. client <id>         - Connect to a client. clients             - List connected clients. execute <command>   - Execute a command on the target. goodbye             - Exit the server and keep all client connections alive. help                - Show this help menu. kill                - Kill the client connection. ls                  - List files in the current directory. persistence         - Apply persistence mechanism. pwd                 - Get the present working directory. quit                - Exit the server and destroy all client connections. rekey               - Regenerate crypto key. scan <ip>           - Scan top 25 TCP ports on a single host.